9 Inspiring People Tackling Depression, Anxiety, and Mental Health Stigma on Instagram

 @elyse.fox

-Filmmaker Elyse Fox founded Sad Girls Club (also worth a follow @sadgirlsclubpbg) in 2017 after releasing a documentary about her experiences living with depression.
+Filmmaker Elyse Fox founded Sad Girls Club in 2017 after releasing a documentary about her experiences living with depression.
 Her personal account walks the walk of her caption: "You can accomplish your goals while living with a mental illness."

 @bethdrawsthings